-- You will complete 10 activities, one for each of the 10 assigned chapters, in PsychPortal.
-Activities will be varied and consist of, for example, watching a brief video or completing a simulation and then answering a short quiz.
-Activities will be graded for completion and accuracy.
-Each activity is worth 5 points; thus, the 10 chapter activities are worth a total of 50 points (~9% of final grade). - You will complete and submit your chapter activities online via PsychPortal by NOON on the specified due date (see Course Schedule).
+- You will complete one PsychPortal activity for each assigned chapter.
+Activities are varied and consist of, for example, watching a brief video or completing a simulation and then answering a short quiz.
+Activities are graded for completion and accuracy. - You will complete and submit your chapter activities online via PsychPortal by NOON on the specified due date (see Course Schedule).
 Homework assignments and chapter activities are due at the same time.
 Similarly, you may turn in your chapter activities at any point during the semester up to the due date.
 No late chapter activities will be accepted, so schedule your time wisely!
 I strongly suggest you turn in your activities well in advance of the due date, just in case you have any problems with computer connections.
 Ignorance is not an excuse; it is your responsibility to submit chapter activities online and on time.